 OW.
 Just, seriously…OW.
-I spent last week at Scout Camp with my son, which was fun, except for my feet.
+Last week was at Scout Camp with my son, which was fun, except for my feet.

 So why OW?